wcimino/N1ago3/replit.md

-# N1ago - Atendimento sobre Crédito

 ## Overview

-N1ago is a system designed to manage and monitor customer credit inquiry interactions.
-It processes webhooks from Zendesk Sunshine Conversations, stores conversation data, and provides a real-time React dashboard for event visualization.
-The project's primary goal is to enhance customer service efficiency, offer comprehensive interaction insights, and establish a foundation for future AI-driven automations such as conversation summarization, product classification, and automated support to improve customer experience and generate valuable business insights.
+N1ago is a system for managing and monitoring customer credit inquiry interactions.
+It processes webhooks from Zendesk Sunshine Conversations, stores conversation data, and provides a real-time React dashboard for visualization.
+The project aims to improve customer service efficiency, offer interaction insights, and lay the groundwork for future AI-driven automations like conversation summarization, product classification, and automated support to enhance customer experience and generate business insights.

 ## User Preferences